rimarque/Lv00_Libft_42/README.md

 # **Libft**

 ## :speech_balloon: **About**
-Welcom to my library of all funcions usefull!
+Welcom to my library of all functions usefull!

 42 school's first project, libft, is about learning how the standard functions of C programming work, by coding them from scratch and creating our very own library.